British Rail Class 720: Greater Anglia

-In August 2016, Greater Anglia was awarded the East Anglia franchise with a commitment to replace all of the existing fleet.
+In August 2016, Abellio Greater Anglia was awarded the East Anglia franchise with a commitment to replace all of the existing fleet.
 As part of this, an order was placed with Bombardier for 111 electric multiple units that were members of the recently launched Aventra family.
+The order was financed by the rolling stock company Angel Trains, with an estimated cost of around £890 million.
 These new trains were designated as the Class 720 and were originally planned to be divided into two sub-classes; 89 five-carriage 720/5 units and 22 ten-carriage 720/1 units.
+Ten-carriage units were designed to maximise capacity for peak-time trains into Liverpool Street.

-However, during October 2020, Greater Anglia amended its order to convert all 22 ten-car units into a further 44 five-car units, stating that this delivered increased flexibility within the originally-ordered total of 665 vehicles.
+During October 2020, Greater Anglia amended its order to convert all 22 ten-car units into a further 44 five-car units, stating that this delivered increased flexibility within the originally-ordered total of 665 vehicles.

-The Class 720 is a replacement for a diverse range of units, including the Class 317 and Class 321 units, together with the more modern Class 360 and Class 379 fleets that has been long used on outer-suburban services on the West Anglia and Great Eastern Main Lines.
-The Class 720s are constructed at Bombardier's Derby Litchurch Lane Works.
-The order has been financed by the rolling stock company Angel Trains.
+The Class 720 is a replacement for a diverse range of units, including the Class 317 and Class 321 units, together with the more modern Class 360 and Class 379 fleets that have long been used on outer-suburban services on the West Anglia and Great Eastern Main Lines.
+The Class 720s were constructed at Bombardier's Derby Litchurch Lane Works.
 The introduction of the fleet has been accompanied by a roughly £300 million investment in new and refurbished infrastructure, affecting depots, sidings, and stations, to best accommodate the new trains.

 c2c

-In December 2017, c2c announced it had reached an agreement with rolling stock financiers Porterbrook and manufacturer Bombardier to procure 60 vehicles of the latter's Aventra family—formed into six 10-car trains—with the intention that they would enter service in 2021.
-The order was subsequently amended to comprise twelve 5-car trains.
-These will be numbered in subclass 720/6, following an earlier expectation that they would be designated Class 711.
+In December 2017, c2c announced it had reached an agreement with rolling stock financiers Porterbrook and manufacturer Bombardier to procure 60 vehicles of the latter's Aventra family at a cost of £105 million.
+Six 10-car trains were ordered, with entry into service planned for 2021.
+In May 2021, the order was subsequently amended to comprise twelve 5-car trains.
+These were numbered in subclass 720/6, following an earlier expectation that they would be designated Class 711.